 #9 – You should block or break away from toxic people” that aren’t in alignment with your journey.

 Soul Contracts 101 – every person you encounter is here to teach you something.
-You can block people all you want but the lesson will only come back louder in the next person.
+You can block all the people you want but the lesson will only come back louder in the next person.

 Blocking people is a way of running from your lessons.
 STOP IT.
 Face your fears.
 Go deep.
 VERY deep.
 Keep asking WHAT is this person teaching me?
 What’s the underlying lesson that I’m not getting?
 Why am I uncomfortable, what am I scared of?
 And so on.